huijing/personal-website/content/blog/2015-08-16-drupal-101-theming-with-gulp.md

 ---
-categories:
-- planet-drupal
+drupalfeed: true
 date: "2015-08-16T00:00:00Z"
 description: If you write a lot of custom Drupal themes, gulp can really help streamline your workflow.
 Every second saved counts.
 images:
   - /assets/images/posts/drupal-gulp.jpg
 slug: drupal-101-theming-with-gulp
 tags:
   - drupal7
   - theming
   - workflow
   - gulp
-title: 'Drupal 101: Theming Drupal 7 with gulp'
+title: "Drupal 101: Theming Drupal 7 with gulp"
 ---

-*Update: There's a newer post that covers the [gulp setup for theming Drupal 8](/blog/drupal-101-theming-with-gulp-again/) which highlights a few changes from this post.
-Don't worry, the changes are rather minor and most of this post is still relevant.*
+_Update: There's a newer post that covers the [gulp setup for theming Drupal 8](/blog/drupal-101-theming-with-gulp-again/) which highlights a few changes from this post.
+Don't worry, the changes are rather minor and most of this post is still relevant._

 I still remember the first Drupal 7 theme I built.
 It was for the [Singapore Gastric Cancer Consortium website](/blog/the-one-i-cut-my-teeth-on/), and at the time I barely knew my way around HTML and CSS.
 I used the [Zen](https://www.drupal.org/project/zen) theme as my starter theme, and unknowingly wrote my CSS in `.scss` files without realising the distinction.